rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And he said to her, Daughter, your faith has made you well; go in peace. ^0848

-While he was still speaking, someone from the ruler’s house came and said, Your daughter is dead; do not trouble the Teacher any more. ^0849
+While he was still speaking, someone from the ruler's house came and said, Your daughter is dead; do not trouble the Teacher any more. ^0849

 But Jesus on hearing this answered him, Do not fear; only believe, and she will be well. ^0850